|

 -

-The format for the disclosures that you type up
+The format for any disclosures that you type up

 disclose the faulty item; 2)

-whether the item was or was not repaired, and by whom; 3) whether
+disclose whether the item was or was not repaired, and by whom; 3)

 Click